bipesh369/bipesh369/README.md

 ## 👨‍💻 About Me

-I'm a frontend developer focused on building clean, practical web experiences with **React and modern JavaScript**, and I extend into full-stack work with the **MERN stack** when a project needs it.
+I'm a frontend developer focused on building **clean, responsive, and practical web experiences** with React and modern JavaScript.

+I also work across the stack with the **MERN stack**, building applications that connect a thoughtful frontend with reliable APIs and data.

 ```text
 Frontend    → React, JavaScript, TypeScript, HTML5, CSS3